 When you're buying a home, the last thing you want to learn about is yet another cost you'll encounter.
-You would think that after the appraisal, title insurance and title company fees, loan origination fee, down payment, and escrow account deposit, you would have spent enough.
-However, you may be required to pay for mortgage insurance as well, which protects the lender financially if you default.
+The appraisal fees, title company fees and loan origination fees are just the beginning.
+You'll also have to provide an escrow deposit and have a down payment ready.
+On top of all this, you may be required to pay for mortgage insurance as well, which protects the lender financially if you default.
 Learn the requirements in advance so you can prepare for this cost or avoid it if possible.

 Private Mortgage Insurance on Conventional Loan

 Lenders for conventional loans are required to include mortgage insurance on loans for more than 80 percent of the purchase price of the home.
 This requirement comes down from Fannie Mae and Freddie Mac, the companies that back the mortgages.
 Private mortgage insurance costs vary, but are often between 0.5 percent and 2 percent of the initial mortgage amount per year.
 Private mortgage insurance payments are cancelled when your remaining mortgage amount is less than 80 percent of your original purchase price, provided you have made all of the mortgage insurance payments as agreed.